jbprog14/hx711-weight-system/README.md

 # HX711 Weight Scale with Firebase Integration

 This project implements a digital weight scale using an ESP32 microcontroller, HX711 load cell amplifier, and Firebase for cloud storage and monitoring.
 The system reads weight data, converts it to kilograms, and sends it to a Firebase Realtime Database.
+It also controls an LED state in Firebase based on weight thresholds.

 ## Hardware Requirements